kkrisst/word-shuffle/README.md

 ## Word Shuffle

-Word Shuffle is a Hungariona word order practice application.
+Word Shuffle is a Hungarian word order practice application.
 It uses drag and drop cards to form Hungarian sentences to answer questions asked by the application.

 ### Future plans